d-murphy/TrainingVidApp/README.md

 # TrainingVidApp

 Project objectives:
-* execute a Flask project
+* execute a Flask project with a non-trival Object Relational Model
 * deploy a project on remote linux machine
-* implement complex data modeling relationships
 * enable a video upload
 * create custom video controls